Inkl1ng/battleship-cpp/README.md

 ## Building and Running (I think?)
 I've been primarily using VSCode for writing this project so I'm also using the integrated commands to build and run this project.
 In the `tasks.json` file for specifying commands I put the following text under the `"args"` flag.
 I don't know if this is the best way to do this but as of writing this this isn't a big enough concern to me to go through configuring CMake and all the other stuff.

+If you just want to build/compile the project without running you can use the shortcut `CTRL+SHIFT+B` (in VSCode).

 For Windows:
 ```
 "-fdiagnostics-color=always",